ahasverus/geographr/README.md

 ## Notes

-For a better visual experience, do not resize graphical windows please.
+For a better visual experience, please do not resize graphical windows.

 ## License